fogbender/b2b-saaskit/README.md

 </details>

-### tRPC (type-safe tool to talk to your backend)

-For better organization of our backend code, we are using [tRPC](https://trpc.io/).
-It has built-in features like middleware, serialization, and validation that you would expect from a backend framework.
-But its excellent integration with [TanStack Query](https://tanstack.com/query/latest) (formerly React Query) and [Zod](https://zod.dev/) is what makes it so easy to call backend functions from the frontend while keeping type safety and ease of refactoring.
+### tRPC: Type-safe remote calls

+We settled on [tRPC](https://trpc.io/) to take care of the "API" part of the app. tRPC's excellent integration with [TanStack Query](https://tanstack.com/query/latest) (formerly React Query) and [Zod](https://zod.dev/) sealed the deal for us, because we considered ease of refactoring and typesafety very important for a codebase that's meant to be heavily modified.
+There are other reasons to like tRPC: it ships with a set of great features, like middlewares, serialization, input validation, and error handling.

 <details>
-<summary>Click to expand</summary>
+<summary>Expand</summary>

-#### Example: create new endpoints
+#### Example: add an endpoint

-Backend routing for tRPC starts from `appRouter` in the `src/lib/trpc/root.ts` file.
-You can add new endpoints by adding a new router to the `appRouter`:
+Backend routing for tRPC starts with `export const appRouter` in the `src/lib/trpc/root.ts` file.

+To add a new endpoint, add a router to `appRouter`:

 ```diff
 + import { counterRouter } from './routers/counter';